ksharpit/Mask-Detection/README.md

 Train the model.
 After training we will have a dataset.
 Dataset is sent to CNN classifier, we have used (VGG16) here.
-Examples of other CNN classifier: Resnet, InceptionNet, MObile Net V2.
+Examples of other CNN classifier: Resnet, InceptionNet, Mobile Net V2.
 Mobile Net V2 is very light, It uses Rpi, 25 Mb, accuray is 70% wrt 72% of VGG16 whih uses 500 Mb.

 Here, Model is exported.